Goumies/myConstantLearning/Back/Java/Design Patterns in Java/Structural/README.md

 + invoke() overridden method

-Only one proxy per object, even if you want it to improve security or access remote object Can add functionality, but it's main purpose
+Only one proxy per object, even if you want it to improve security or access remote object Can add functionality, but not its main purpose
 Sets a compile time
 Used by DIJ/IOC Frameworks